kdz/ebohub/D_Q1.md

   - `Patient-P` registers moves into `Yorkville` by sending `loc Yorkville`. `Nurse-N` is notified.
   - `Nurse-N` gets infected and sends in `i'm sick`.
   - An administrator visits the `Logs and Map` page to look at the current outbreak map.

+### How to Install and Run the Program ###

+A full local install to run the program or its executable tests involves these main steps.
+It is easier to use the version deployed on Heroku instead.

+1. Unzip the zip file of the entire program, or `git clone` from [github](https://github.com/kdz/ebohub)
+2. Install Python 3.4 (recommended source: [anaconda](https://www.continuum.io/downloads)
+3. Set up a Python virtual env using pyvenv in the app folder, and activate it.
+4. Run `pip install -r requirements.txt` to install all the needed libraries.
+5. Install a PostGresql database and start the db-server.
+Run `python db_init.py` from the src folder.
+6. Setup a Twilio account, configure the Twilio phone number to route SMS and Voice requests to your running app.
+Consider using something like [ngrok](https://ngrok.com/) to connect the public URL to your running app.
+8. Start the web server with: `python ebohub_app.py`.
+7. Run `pytest tests/test_any.py` from within the app folder to run all the tests.
+9. Start using the app through your browser and cell phones.